Start of the new school year - September 2021

 Normal school arrangements will apply from Monday 13th September and all pupils will be issued with detailed arrangements on their Friday visit.
 All pupils will attend at the same times.

 We've been asked to encourage families to carry on with the lateral flow testing twice a week at home as the term progresses.
 Again, we will provide guidance to pupils and families in the session on Friday 10th September.

-I would like to remind you that the school uniform is black top & black trousers or skirt, and as the weather improves black shorts if desired.
+I would like to remind you that the school uniform is a black collared top, such as a polo shirt and black trousers or skirt, and whilst there remains a chance that we enjoy some good weather, black shorts if desired.
 I make no apology for having high standards and have every faith that students will rise to meet them.

 Huge thanks for your ongoing support,